 “I think it’s creating a wonderful opportunity because most of our residents are rotating through multiple hospitals,” she says.

-“By creating a strong academic medical center, we’ll have a critical mass of faculty and be able to make intelligent decisions about where residents will receive the best experience.”
+“By creating a strong academic medical center, we a critical mass of faculty and are able to make intelligent decisions about where residents will receive the best experience.”